This part of my story may seem improbable, but I can assure you, it is true. You can’t make this stuff up.

 Not to say they are “unworthy” schools, but to most applicants and companies, they are considered “non-target” colleges.
 If it wasn’t for my well-informed and well-trained classmates, I would have only applied to NYU.

 I know, that would’ve been foolish of me to only apply to just one school.
 So, I decided to follow their footsteps and reap in the benefits of have “safeties.”
-When ignorant and in Rome, do what Romans do, right?

 Now, you may be asking, “Gerome, why not include the other New York schools, like Columbia University, Cornell University, University of Rochester, Rensselaer Polytechnic Institute, and Fordham University, in your college list?”
 Good question, reader.